mfcarroll/gcp-service-template/README.md

 ## How to Use This Template for a New App

 Follow these steps to create and deploy a new application.
-The key principle is that you will **only need to make changes within this new repository.**
+The key principle is that you only need to make changes within your new application's repository.

 ### Step 1: Create the New Repository

 1. Create a new repository on GitHub using this one as a template.
 2. Clone the new repository to your local machine.
-Let's assume the new repository is named `my-new-app`.

 ### Step 2: Configure Your New Application

-You need to update three key pieces of information to match your new app's name.
-Let's say your app's subdomain will be `new-app`.
+You only need to define your application's name in **one place**.

 1.  **Update the CI/CD Workflow (`.github/workflows/build-and-push.yml`):**
-    * Change the `HOSTNAME` environment variable to the desired public URL.
+    * Open this file and change the `APPNAME` environment variable to the desired name for your new application (e.g., `my-cool-app`).
+This will be used for the subdomain and the Docker image tag.

         ```yaml
         env:
-          HOSTNAME: new-app.apps.matthewcarroll.ca
+          # --- THIS IS THE ONLY LINE TO CHANGE FOR A NEW APP ---
+          APPNAME: my-cool-app
         ```
-    * Update the Docker image `tags` to match your new repository's name.
-        ```yaml
-        - name: Build and push Docker image
-          # ...
-          with:
-            # ...
-            tags: us-central1-docker.pkg.dev/${{ secrets.GCP_PROJECT_ID }}/app-images/my-new-app:latest
-        ```

-2.  **Update the Docker Compose File (`compose.yml`):**
+2.  **Update the Compose Template (`compose.yml.template`):**
-    * The service name **must** follow the pattern `<subdomain>-app`.
-    * Update the `image` to match the tag from your workflow file.
-        ```yaml
-        services:
-          new-app-app:
-            image: us-central1-docker.pkg.dev/matthewc/app-images/my-new-app:latest
-            restart: unless-stopped
-        ```
+    * This file uses a placeholder, `__APP_NAME__`, which is automatically replaced by the `APPNAME` from your workflow during deployment.
+You only need to edit this if your application requires specific environment variables or other Docker Compose settings.

 ### Step 3: Add GitHub Secrets